West Palm Beach Car Accident Lawyer

-When you receive an award of economic damages, you should be financially whole.
+When you receive your award, you should be financially whole.
 It should be as if the accident never happened – at least as far as your bank account is concerned.

 Non-economic damages are intended to compensate for injuries that are much more subjective.
 There’s no hard-and-fast or black-and-white value.
 Examples include:

 - Emotional distress